ioanTudo/MVR/README.md

 - If your project includes Docker support, provide instructions for running it in a container.
 - If any additional setup is needed, such as database migrations, include relevant commands here.

-For any issues, feel free to reach out via [email/contact details] or open an issue in the repository.
+For any issues, feel free to reach out via tuddorionut63@yahoo.com or open an issue in the repository.